0 commentaires

-You've probably heard someone say that you have to “calculate your macros” if you want to achieve your goals.
-What is the importance of calculating its macronutrients, within the framework of a sports practice?
-Nutrimuscle explains why it is important to quantify your nutritional intake and how to achieve this.
+You've probably heard someone say that you need to "calculate your macros" if you want to achieve your goals.
+How important is it to calculate your macronutrients when practicing sports?
+Nutrimuscle explains why it is important to quantify your nutritional intake and how to do it.

 Macronutrients are molecules represented by proteins, carbohydrates and lipids.
-They are not to be confused with the micronutrients found in the form of vitamins, fibers and minerals.
+They are not to be confused with micronutrients which are found in the form of vitamins, fibers and minerals.

-It is essential to know the different groups of macronutrients and their functions in order to adapt the quantities according to your objective.
+It is essential to know the different macronutrient groups and their functions in order to adapt the quantities according to your objective.

 Proteins

-Proteins are the building blocks of our muscle tissue.
+Proteins are the building blocks of our muscle tissues.
 They are responsible for their development and repair.
-An athlete is encouraged to eat more protein to speed up the development of muscle mass and the recovery process.
-Proteins are also at the origin of biological processes, such as the detoxification of the body, the production of enzymes, hormones and the strengthening of immune defences.
+An athlete is encouraged to eat more protein to accelerate the development of muscle mass and the recovery process.
+Proteins are also responsible for biological processes, such as detoxification of the body, the production of enzymes, hormones and the strengthening of immune defenses.

 Protein is found in meat, eggs, fish, quinoa, soy, legumes and dairy products.